Mars Science Laboratory Entry, Descent & Landing Instrumentation (MEDLI)

 Close analysis of this mission is vital to future NASA exploration of the red planet.
-The Mars Science Laboratory spacecraft will enter the Martian atmosphere traveling more than 3.5 miles per second -- the second fastest NASA entry to Mars to date, after the Pathfinder mission in 1997.
-The MSL vehicle's aeroshell also is much larger than Pathfinder’s, the craft itself is much heavier and its entry will include the first-ever guided lifting trajectory attempted there -- all conditions expected to result in the highest heat flux and shear stress ever faced by a vehicle's heatshield at Mars.
+The Mars Science Laboratory spacecraft entered the Martian atmosphere traveling more than 3.5 miles per second -- the second fastest NASA entry to Mars to date, after the Pathfinder mission in 1997.
+The MSL vehicle's aeroshell was much larger than Pathfinder’s, the craft itself was much heavier and its entry included the first-ever guided lifting trajectory attempted there -- all conditions that resulted in the highest heat flux and shear stress ever faced by a vehicle's heatshield at Mars.

-Because the Martian atmosphere is primarily composed of carbon dioxide, design and testing of the entry system to withstand such environments relies primarily on simulation tools.
+Because the Martian atmosphere is primarily composed of carbon dioxide, design and testing of the entry system to withstand such environments relied primarily on simulation tools.
 It is very difficult to conduct experiments on Earth that simulate all aspects of a Mars entry.
-As a consequence, the spacecraft had to be designed with large safety margins -- which come at the cost of payload mass.
-The results of the MEDLI experiment will help NASA dramatically reduce these margins on future missions, enabling more robust robotic studies and, in time, human journeys of discovery on Mars.
+As a consequence, the spacecraft had to be designed with large safety margins -- which came at the cost of payload mass.
+The successful MEDLI experiment will help NASA dramatically reduce these margins on future missions, enabling more robust robotic studies and, in time, human journeys of discovery on Mars.

 The MSL Entry, Descent, & Landing Instrument suite was designed and developed by NASA's Langley Research Center in Hampton, Va., in partnership with NASA's Ames Research Center in Moffett Field, Calif.